Mat0u5/PastLife/README.md

 - `/society begin` - Starts up the Secret Society with a random word.
 - `/society begin <secret_word>` - Starts up the Secret Society with a specific word you type.
-- `/society succeed` - Ran by the society members to indicate that they have succeeded in the Secret Society. *No permissions required.*
+- `/society success` - Ran by the society members to indicate that they have succeeded in the Secret Society. *No permissions required.*
 - `/society fail` - Ran by the society members to indicate that they have failed in the Secret Society. *No permissions required.*
 - `/initiate` - Ran by the society members get initiated into the society.*No permissions required.*
 </details>